AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 ## Functions Description
 The plugin includes a total of 32 functions.
 In the [Example Project](#Example-Project) you can find usage examples for all functions.
-All functions are in the "Simple Path Tracer" section.
+All functions are located in the "Simple Path Tracer" section.

 ![SPT_39](https://github.com/AndrewEsenin/Simple_Path_Tracer_Documentation/assets/150374215/95f0335a-2380-4f32-b25c-1e869853f56a)